Vaporized Hydrogen Peroxide (H2O2) Vs. Vaporized Ethylene Oxide (EtO)

 Vaporized Ethylene Oxide is typically used in low-temperature sterilization chambers on materials like electronics, optical equipment, paper, rubber, plastics, and especially medical devices, which are sensitive to temperature, moisture, or other chemicals.
 Ethylene oxide is a colorless flammable gas that leaves no residue when allowing for adequate aeration time after exposure.

 EtO destroys microorganisms in a process called alkylation, which destroys cell membranes and the DNA of affected microorganisms.
 One of the main benefits of EtO is its wide range of material compatibility.
-Ethyle Oxide is accepted for sterilization of healthcare products.
+Ethylene Oxide is accepted for sterilization of healthcare products.
 However, this method should only be used for sterilization activities when no other method is practicable.
 There are downsides to EtO, elaborated briefly below.
 More information can be found in ISO 11135:2014 and in Eudralex Volume 4 Annex 1.

 Comparison of Vaporized H2O2 vs. EtO